phibry/WebDev/JS/06_Async_Ajax_Fetch.js/doc.md

 - Contract provided by one piece of software to another
 - Structured request and response
-- We just worked with an API that takes a request and respons with jokes
+- We just worked with an API that takes a request and response with jokes

 ### 4.1.
 Rest API